Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russian Ambassador to the UN Vassily Nebenzia accused the US of drafting the resolution to facilitate Israel's ground operation against the Gaza Strip.
 "It is clear that the US does not want the Security Council's decision to affect the offensive being prepared by Israel.
 This document has only one purpose, not to save civilians but to strengthen the US political position in the region," he said.

 China's UN Ambassador Zhang Jun said the US draft resolution did not reflect the world's "strongest calls for a ceasefire."
 "At this moment, 'ceasefire' is not just a diplomatic term.
-It is a matter of life and death for many civilians," he said.
+It is what determines the life and death of many civilians," he said.

 The Security Council then voted on a Russian-drafted resolution calling for a humanitarian ceasefire and for Israel to withdraw its order for Gaza residents to evacuate south.
 The resolution received only four votes in favor and was not adopted.

-Malta's UN Ambassador Vanessa Frazier said the Security Council is planning to draw up a new draft resolution on the conflict.
+Malta's UN Ambassador Vanessa Frazier said the Security Council is planning a new draft resolution on the conflict.

 Vu Anh (According to Reuters )